 - A. Employees may participate in the Washington State Leave Sharing Program in accordance with RCW 41.04.650 and College procedure.
 Under the provisions of this program, the College shall receive and process requests for leave sharing.
-Shared leave may be requested and shared to aid another employee who has been called to service in the uniformed services, who is responding to a state of emergency anywhere within the United States declared by the federal or state government, who is a victim of domestic violence, sexual assault, or stalking, or who is suffering from or has a relative or household member suffering from an extraordinary or severe illness, injury, impairment, or physical or mental condition. - B. The College will determine the amount of leave, if any, which an employee may receive.
-However, an employee will not receive more than five hundred twenty-two (522) days of shared leave, except that, the College may authorize leave in excess of five hundred twenty-two (522) days in extraordinary circumstances for an employee qualifying for the program because he or she is suffering from an illness, injury, impairment or physical or mental condition which is of an extraordinary or severe nature.
+Shared leave may be requested and shared to aid another employee who has been called to service in the uniformed services, who is responding to a state of emergency anywhere within the United States declared by the federal or state government, who is a victim of domestic violence, sexual assault, or stalking, or who is suffering from or has a relative or household member suffering from an extraordinary or severe illness, injury, impairment, or physical or mental condition; or for employees who are sick or temporarily disabled because of pregnancy disability or for the purposes of parental leave to bond with the employee's newborn, adoptive or foster child. - 1.
+An employee is not required to deplete all of their sick or vacation leave before receiving shared leave for the purposes of pregnancy disability or for parental leave and may maintain up to forty (40) hours of vacation leave and forty hours of sick leave in reserve.
+For other uses of shared leave, the employee may keep eight (8) hours of sick leave in reserve. - 2.
+Employees may request or use shared leave for parental leave up to sixteen (16) weeks after the birth or placement of a child. - B. The College will determine the amount of leave, if any, which an employee may receive.
+However, an employee will not receive more than five hundred twenty-two (522) days of shared leave, except that, the College may authorize leave in excess of five hundred twenty-two (522) days in extraordinary circumstances for an employee qualifying for the program because they're suffering from an illness, injury, impairment or physical or mental condition which is of an extraordinary or severe nature.